Research Program

 Areas of Knowledge Transfer

-The Collaborative Research Center (SFB) not only serves to communicate concepts, methods and findings between the participating disciplines, it also aims to create focused interaction with the non-academic public.
+The Collaborative Research Center not only serves to communicate concepts, methods and findings between the participating disciplines, it also aims to create focused interaction with the non-academic public.
 By assuming that in the social sciences knowledge is always gained through interaction and dialogue with intellectuals and experts from different areas of society, it pursues a public sociology.

 In the first funding phase, five areas of knowledge transfer address topics of great socio-political relevance: (1) Sharing Economies and Open Access: Alternatives to Ownership?
 (2) Citizen Energy Communities: Alternative Forms of Ownership?
 (3) (Residential) Space and Ownership: Who Owns the City?
 (4) Ownership and (Post-)Growth: More or Less?
 (5) Intellectual Property in Science: Public Knowledge?